heptarch/heptarch.github.io/projects.md

 we ask them to penetrate beyond the forefront of creative technology are the most important factors in determining the closeness of coupling—the effectiveness."
-The coupling cannot be controlled directly, but only delicately tuned using the equilizer of human sympathy, scientific insight,
+The coupling cannot be controlled directly, but only tuned with a ready hand on the equalizer of technical insight and human sympathy.
+Creative applied research is, after all, an art and not a science.